Souvadra/system_modeling/README.md

-# Optimal micro-architecture and system architecture for genomics
+# Optimal architecture for graph algorithms